PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for the next Goal continuation.
 Work continues through coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the unary/Split/Concat compatibility island into the dedicated indexed `passes/split_channelwise_layout.py` owner.
-The former mixed full-map fixed-point helper is a thin compatibility dispatcher, both production sequence positions supply Session LayoutState, and one immutable unary-root plan now proves every branch and the local NCHW adapter before mutation.
-The extraction corrects the raw helper's partial- mutation path and its non-singleton Reshape bypass.
+The latest implementation unit moves the singleton gate/Conv/Concat compatibility island into the dedicated indexed `passes/singleton_gate_layout.py` owner.
+The former mixed full-map fixed-point helper is now a thin compatibility dispatcher, both production sequence positions supply Session LayoutState, and one immutable plan proves the full gate, optional RGB, and Concat boundary before mutation.
+The extraction fixes the raw helper's non-singleton Reshape acceptance, incomplete fan-out ownership, and partial metadata/input mutation paths.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous